Some Common Radon Questions & Misconceptions

-The answer: No. First, because radon is a radioactive gas, it has a half-life.
+No. First, because radon is a radioactive gas, it has a half-life.
 The known half-life of radon is 3.8 days.
 Every 3.8 days, half of whatever level of radon you have dissipates or decays.
 So the radon that is recorded on a test is radon that has entered the building very recently (within the last several days).
 The radon that entered the house two months ago is long gone because of the 3.8-day half-life.

 Second, every structure has some form of air exchange or ventilation rate.
 This means that the interior air in the house "escapes" or "exfiltrates" out of the home with new air infiltrating into the home on a regular basis.
 Therefore, the air in the home is not "old" air.
 The air is continually "purged" from the house due to the ventilation rate.